 Penelope Lively

-She also writes about Claude Monet and how he worked on the creation of his garden at Giverney for twelve years before he judged it ready to begin the painting of it he’d always planned.
+She also writes about Claude Monet and how he worked on the creation of his garden at Giverney for twelve years before he judged it ready to begin the paintings he’d always planned it for.
 Reminding me, in that tangential way reading can, of my own occasional sketching and how I haven’t done as much on here as I’d thought I might.
 And wondering now whether I ever will?
 Certainly once the book moved from Monet and painting onto “The Written Garden” in its next chapter, my own engaged interest level rose from “quite” to “very.”
 It’s the written word, all my life, the writing and the reading of it that lights me up.
-Meaning time will tell about future sketching, if any.
+So future sketching?
+I doubt it.

 But anyway this week, at this Eden, tomorrow’s weather is again forecast fine.
-So of course I’ll definitely be here.
-Not fool enough to walk away from a primordial Eden.
+Meaning of course I’ll be here.
+Not fool enough to walk away from a primordial Eden now I know that’s what here is.

 Thursday 24th October, very early

 Cooler again this morning, as the year cools, I woke up early dreaming of a church.
 Not one I’d ever been to, except in the pages of “Adam Bede” a couple of weeks back.
 Where George Eliot’s description of the afternoon sunlight falling through stained glass onto the raised faces of the village congregation was so gorgeous it’s stayed with me and turned up in this dream.
 Not like I was one of the congregation, I was just watching, but the dream’s reminded me how much I like churches.
-The quality of the stained-glass light of course, as well as the architecture, the music and the hushed silences of them, unlike the silences of anywhere else.
+The quality of the stained-glass light as well as the architecture, the music and the hushed silences, unlike the silences of anywhere else.
 And the meaning of it, this dream?
 Just that I think I’d like to visit more churches during my walkings around.
-For all those reasons I’ve said but especially the hushed silence ones.
-And the quality of the contemplating that can then happen.
-Even for doubting agnostics like me.
+For all those reasons I’ve said but especially the silent ones.
+For the quality of contemplating that can happen, even for doubting agnostics like me.

-The early morning’s writing is here paused for a few minutes.
+The early morning’s writing is here paused for a few minutes as plants are ordered

-And so it was done.
-With rain forecast for Friday, by late Thursday afternoon the new Sunlight side of our allotment, wider than before and stretching, as planned. back to where the compost bins had been was envisaged, cleared space for, dug out and created.
-Over four perfect days in Eden that, though I’m no doctor, I’d say were good for my heart.
+Four perfect days in Eden these, that though I’m no doctor I’d say were comprehensively good for my heart.
 The work more slowly done than it would previously have been, with lighter loads more slowly lifted and carefully carried, but nevertheless stoically and happily done.

 Saturday 26th October

-On Friday, yesterday, I was glad to wake up to the forecast sound of rain falling, since that meant I could rest rather than do any more shifting of soil and plants around the allotment.
-Because there are always more things could be done.
-But for this week, enough was definitely enough.
-So yesterday I was content to do my usual of walking a bit and taking some books back to a library.
-But otherwise I stayed home and began the editing and shaping of the week’s journal entries into what you’re reading or listening to now, ready to be published some time early in the coming week.
+On Friday I was glad to wake up to the forecast sound of rain falling, as that meant I could rest for the day rather than do any more shifting of soil and plants.
+Because for this week, enough had definitely been enough.
+So yesterday I was content to do my usual walking and taking of books back to a library.
+But otherwise stay home and begin the shaping of the week’s journal entries into what you’re reading or listening to.

-But, to conclude the week’s main story, I’ve walked across the perfect peace of Princes Park into Toxteth Library, now the editing of all this is almost done.
-And it is Cathedral-like in here as I first noticed a couple of weeks ago, the last time I visited.
+And I’ve walked across Princes Park into Toxteth Library, where the editing of all this is almost done.
+Cathedral-like, it is in here as I first noticed a couple of weeks ago.
 Hushed and sacred like I’d suspect it won’t be when I walk across Upper Parliament Street soon for a sit in the actual Cathedral.
 Saturday mornings are usually busy in there with tourists and cassocked Cathedral guides.
 But the Lady Chapel, off along a side aisle and down some steps is usually quiet.
-So I might get some time in there for one of those sits in churches my George Eliot dream suggested to me.
+So I might get some time in there for one of those sits in churches my George Eliot dream had suggested to me.
 But let’s see.

 As well as time with Penelope Lively’s book, this has been the week of the month when I read through the latest Gramophone and Songlines magazines and add new music to some playlists I thought I’d mention.